dsebban/md-blog/refactoring_to_functional_patterns.md

 ```

-The function is way cleaner and it can compute and update the ratings from the previous state.
+The function is far cleaner and it can compute and update the ratings from the previous state.

 This gives us the ability to chain state functions as follows and be guaranteed that each function
 receive the correct latest updated state, very cool !!!